Zerynth Studio is an integrated development environment (IDE) that runs on Windows, Linux and Mac.

 Zerynth Studio provides all Zerynth Account Profile information in the Profile Section that can be accessed by clicking the profile icon at the top right of the screen.

-The Profile Section is divided into four main area:
+The Profile Section is divided into five main area:

 Account Info Area¶

-In this section the Zerynth User can retrieve the username and email inserted during the registration sequence and his asset.
+In this section the Zerynth User can retrieve the username and email inserted during the registration sequence.

-“Active Repositories” field shows the list of packages and library repositories available to the specific Zerynth User.
+“Active Repositories” field shows the list of library repositories available to the specific Zerynth User.
 The “Profile Completeness” bar shows the completion percentage of the user personal profile form.

 Personal Info Area¶

-In this area all personal information are displayed and the Zerynth User is free to fill the form, inserting the name, last name, age, country, job, company/organization and website.
+This area show all the personal information.
+The Zerynth User is free to fill the form, inserting the name, last name, age, country, job, company/organization and website.

 After clicking the “save” button, the inserted information are stored and profile completeness percentage are recalculated.

-- VMs - FreeRTOS: the table shows how many Zerynth Pro VMs with FreeRTOS have been consumed out of the total purchased, including the detail about the distribution of the consumed VMs among the available devices;
+- VMs - FreeRTOS: the table shows how many Zerynth Starter VMs with FreeRTOS have been consumed out of the total owned, including the detail about the distribution of the consumed VMs among the user devices;

-- VMs - ChibiOS: the table shows, as above, the status of the available and consumed Zerynth VMs with ChibiOS;
+- VMs - ChibiOS: the table shows, as above, the status of the available and consumed Zerynth Starter VMs with ChibiOS.

 Zerynth Studio integrates a code editor based on the powerful Ace .